Explore Our Public Access Preserves

 York Land Trust manages seven preserves, open for public access, that feature the perfect settings for hikes, walks, and other recreation amidst landscapes emblematic of the extraordinary natural resources that define the Greater York/Mount Agamenticus Region of Southern Maine.

-We hope you’ll enjoy connecting with the natural beauty of these treasured open spaces, made possible by decades of grassroots efforts and millions of dollars in funding support.
-And if you’d like to help our work in the future, please visit our Support Our Efforts page.
+We hope you’ll enjoy connecting with the natural beauty of these treasured open spaces, that have been made possible by decades of grassroots efforts and millions of dollars in funding support.
+If you would like to help us continue our work in the future, please visit Support Our Efforts.

 Trail Maps.
 You'll find PDFs of our trail maps on each preserve page.